vishakha-aggarwal/chat-app/README.md

 ## What's this? 🙄

-#### - It is a personalized, easy to use, and realiable chat application which has many features like draw, remove, upload, download, create sticky notes.
+#### - It is a personalized, easy to use, and real time chat application which can be used to chat with multiple people at the same time.
+#### - It also shows the list of people which are in the chat room at particular instance.
 #### - It is created with the help of socket-io module.

 ## 🟢 Glimpse of the application